casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    MeasurementSet.
 Polynomial models are fitted and subtracted per integration, per baseline, correlation.

+   The function returns a dictionary with goodness of fit metrics, grouped by field, scan, SPW, polarization, and real and imaginary part.
+The dictionary includes chi-square values as calculated and minimized by the fitting algorithms.
+[NOTE/TODO: details to be finalized, see discussion in development documents].

    The input MeasurementSet is not modified (is only read).
 The data column from the input MeasurementSet that is read can be selected using the *datacolumn* parameter.
-The continuum subtracted data are written into the DATA column of the output MS. Optinally, and to support inspection of results and debugging, the fitted model data can be written into the MODEL column of the output MS, using the parameter *writemodel*.
+The continuum subtracted data are written into the DATA column of the output MS. Optionally, and to support inspection of results and debugging, the fitted model data can be written into the MODEL column of the output MS, using the parameter *writemodel*.